PulseTile/PulseTile-Docs/pages/technology/PT1-technologies.md

 ***

-**Q: Do we know what the driver was for Sergey to choose Redux?
+**Q: Do we know what the driver  to choose Redux?
 It seems we are tied to that technology now, so although it may be a great fit we are still unclear what drove that decision and whether it was the right one.**
-**A:** It seems the Redux code is clearly delineated from the Ripple code, meaning that we aren't completely tied to the technology choice if it proves to be more of a hindrance than a benefit.
+**A:** It seems the Redux code is clearly delineated from the PulseTile code, meaning that we aren't completely tied to the technology choice if it proves to be more of a hindrance than a benefit.

 ### WebPack
 **Q: Why was webpack chosen?**